 Streetscape alterations will occur with the new Bridge and New Inpatient Building Phase 1 along Albany Street in order to create a simplified ambulance parking area and reduce the number of curb cuts along the north side of Albany Street.
-Alterations include the closing of three existing curb cuts and the removal of the curb between the existing loading dock and existing ambulance parking areas.
+Alterations include the closing of three existing curb cuts including the removal of the curb between the existing loading dock and existing ambulance parking areas.
 One of the two lanes underneath the existing yellow utility tube will be closed minimizing and reducing the width of the curb cut in half.
-New Sidewalk and urban landscaping improvements are proposed along the street edge to further integrate and enhance the Albany Street experience.
+New sidewalk and urban landscaping improvements are proposed along the street edge to further integrate Figures 3-37, 3-38 and 3-39. and enhance the Albany Street experience.
+See